Frequently asked questions

 What is an online course?

 UC defines an online course as one in which more than 50% of the course's primary instruction is conducted through Internet-based methods with time and/or distance separating teacher and student.
 Courses that meet this criteria must comply with the University's policy for online courses.

 Why are online courses approved for three years at a time?

 The University wants to ensure that all online courses maintain their quality and continue to meet UC’s expectations for online learning.
 Every three years, an online course must be resubmitted for “a-g” review.
-Before an online course is resubmitted to UC, it must also be resubmitted to CLRN for certification, or the institution must re-conduct a self-assessment of the online course against the iNACOL course standards.
+Before an online course is resubmitted to UC, the institution must also re-conduct a self-assessment of the online course against the iNACOL course standards.
 Institutions will be notified via the A-G Course Management Portal (A-G CMP) when a course’s “a-g” approval will expire.

 High schools and districts that purchase or license UC-approved online courses will not be required to re-add these courses to their “a-g” courses lists every three years.

 Does UC approve online courses in the laboratory science (“d”) or visual and performing arts (“f”) subject areas?

-UC will not accept high school-level online courses in the visual and performing arts area.
-An online laboratory science course may be UC-approved if the online course includes a supervised, on-site, wet lab component that accounts for at least 20 percent of class time and is either CLRN-certified or the institution has conducted a self-assessment of the course against the iNACOL course standards.
+An online laboratory science course may earn "a-g" approval if the online course includes a teacher-supervised, hands-on lab component that accounts for at least 20 percent of class time.
+Beginning with the 2017-18 submission period, UC will accept an online visual and performing arts courses with no restrictions tied to the proportion of online delivery vs. face-to-face interaction between student and teacher.